 Tip: Go to Indiegogo or Kickstarter and search for projects under the same category as yours.
 It’s easier to weed out which campaigns are too similar and which ones may offer the best exposure for your project when cross promoting.

 Now, let’s switch it up!
+Look at other crowdfunding platforms.

 Did you know that you can cross promote with projects on other crowdfunding platforms?
 Just because your project is on Kickstarter doesn’t mean you can’t cross promote with a campaign on Indiegogo and vice versa.
 Once you research all the potential projects on your crowdfunding platform, go ahead and dive into projects on other sites.
 With crowdfunding, the limit does not exist.